- EL Publishing launched

 - International Summer School, Stockholm 2014

-ELAP staff are participating in a summer school on Language Documentation and Linguistic Diversity, 23 June - 4 July 2014 in Stockholm (Sweden).
-More information here.
+ELAP staff participated in a summer school on Language Documentation and Linguistic Diversity, 23 June - 4 July 2014 in Stockholm (Sweden).
+Details here.

 See all news items